-The discussion dedicated to supply chain security will feature speakers from global IT corporations, including Chris McCurdy, Vice President and General Manager IBM Security; Eva Chen, Chief Executive Officer Trend Micro; Dorit Dor, Vice President of Products, Check Point Software Technologies and Eugene Kaspersky, Chief Executive Officer, Kaspersky Lab.
+The discussion dedicated to supply chain security will feature speakers from global IT corporations, including Chris McCurdy, Vice President and General Manager IBM Security; Eva Chen, Chief Executive Officer Trend Micro; Dorit Dor, Vice President of Products, Check Point Software Technologies, and Eugene Kaspersky, Chief Executive Officer, Kaspersky Lab.
 The discussion will be moderated by Troels Oerting, Chairman, Bullwall Inc., Chairman of the Advisory Board, World Economic Forum Centre for Cybersecurity (2018–2020).

-After 2020 our world has become much more digitally interconnected.
-Adversaries are now attacking supply chains, and the global phishing campaign which targeted organizations related to the COVID-19 vaccine, is one such example.
+After 2020, our world has become much more digitally interconnected.
+Adversaries are now attacking supply chains, and the global phishing campaign which targeted organizations related to the COVID-19 vaccine is one such example.
 Moving forward, we cannot overstate the importance of trust in helping to resolve and foresee such security issues

 Since the pandemic took hold, the risk of cyberattacks on critical infrastructure and supply chains has increased considerably.
-The move online has made such attacks the most dangerous type of incidents today, since they affect all spheres of the world economy.
+The move online has made such attacks the most dangerous type of incidents today since they affect all spheres of the world economy.
 These days, cybersecurity isn’t just about simply protecting endpoint devices; it’s become a critical part of business and manufacturing processes.
-The modern landscape of cyberthreats requires an entirely new approach: a switch from traditional cybersecurity to the concept of ‘Cyber Immunity’ — where the cost of a successful cyberattack is greater than the potential damage.
+The modern landscape of cyberthreats requires an entirely new approach: a switch from traditional cybersecurity to the concept of "Cyber Immunity", where the cost of a successful cyberattack is greater than the potential damage.
 Information systems must be designed and manufactured to protect the ecosystems to which everything is connected

 In our 30 years of innovating in the cybersecurity industry, we have seen cyberattacks constantly shape-shifting and cybercriminals finding creative ways to gain a foothold in an organization.
 Today, as companies are digitally connected with each other in one way or another, the attack surface is also becoming bigger.
-While large enterprises may have comprehensive cybersecurity defences in place, there is no guarantee that their smaller partners would have the same high standards or budget for security.
+While large enterprises may have comprehensive cybersecurity defenses in place, there is no guarantee that their smaller partners would have the same high standards or budget for security.
 At this year’s Cyber Polygon conference, I look forward to discussing with my industry peers how we can better address the cybersecurity concerns and gaps in this ever-connected supply chain